APTrust/dart-docs/docs/dart2/users/bagit/index.md

+---
+description: >-
+  How DART 2 uses BagIt profiles to produce and validate bags, and how DART profiles differ from the published spec.
+---

 # BagIt Profiles

 While the [BagIt specification](https://tools.ietf.org/html/rfc8493) describes the general requirements for a valid bag, BagIt profiles describe the tags, manifests, and tag manifests required to make a valid bag for a specific organization or purpose.